chuhaojin/Text2Poster-ICASSP-22/README.md

-# Start from Source code
+# Start from Source Code

 ## Install